kabarton62/cybersec-tools-I/metasploit/lab2/lab2.md

 **Capture a screenshot of the nmap results**

-## Challenge 2: distcc
+## Challenge 2: Exploit distcc
 1. Exploit Metasploitable2 via distcc.
 - Find the related exploit module
 - Configure RHOSTS
 - Set the payload for set **payload cmd/unix/reverse**
 2. Create a Meterpreter reverse shell.
 Use the IP address for a Kali Linux that can catch the Meterpreter shell as the LHOST.
-3. Prepare and start a Metasploit multi/handler on the LHOST.
+3. In a second terminal, prepare and start a Metasploit multi/handler on Kali.
-4. Use the Metasploit-Frame work distcc exploit to:
+4. Use the Metasploit-Framework distcc exploit to:
 - Transfer the Meterpreter reverse shell to Metasploitable2
 - Change file permissions on the Meterpreter reverse shell
 - Execute the Meterpreter reverse shell
+5. Verify that a Meterpreter shell was caught on the multi/handler.
+6. Close the initial session (non-Meterpreter session) from the distcc exploit.

 **Capture screenshots that prove the Meterpreter reverse shell was transferred, had file permissions changed, and executed using the distcc exploit.**